2491-NoMythic/docusaurus/blog/2023-03-21-Moirai-Kai-Ni.md

 * Rainbow HellLights(Me): I made a variant of the rainbow lights that should work on the robot.
 Or more accurately, fixed all the errors and actually implemented it in Robot Container.
 * Endeffector Testing (Royce and Rowan): The endeffector kind of works.
 There were a few errors, like getting the cone and cube commands reversed, but they were easily fixed.
 * Robot Documentation (Ben): Ben wrote a bunch of stuff about the 2022 robot, Janus.
 I don't know what Kai Ni actually means (based on my limited knowledge of Japanese I'm guessing something along the lines of Mark 2), I was just making a Kancolle reference.
+UPDATE: I looked up what it means.
+It means 'times to', which is close enough.
 ![image](/img/20230321UhOh.jpg)